First presidency of Carlos Andrés Pérez: Foreign policy

-In the international arena, Perez supported democratic and progressive causes in Latin America and the world.
+In the international arena, Pérez supported democratic and progressive causes in Latin America and the world.
 He opposed the Somoza and Pinochet dictatorships and played a crucial role in the finalizing of the agreement for the transfer of the Panama Canal from American to Panamanian control.
 In 1975, with Mexican President Luis Echeverría, he found SELA, the Latin American Economic System, created to foster economic cooperation and scientific exchange between the nations of Latin America.
 He also supported the democratization process in Spain, as he brought Felipe González, who was living in exile, back to Spain in a private flight and thus strengthened the Spanish Socialist Workers' Party.